-Superman has fought many evils through his 70+ years of existence, from Lex Luthor’s giant kryptonite robot to Lois Lane’s attempt to become a pop singer.
-However, none of them quite compare to the time that Superman actually defeated the Ku Klux Klan.
+Superman has fought many evils during his 80 years of existence, from Lex Luthor’s kryptonite robot to Lois Lane’s attempt to become a singer.
+His bravery and determination have helped him come out the winner every time.
+However, none of them quite compare to his biggest victory: the time he defeated the Ku Klux Klan.